rohitray042/rohitray042/README.md

 <!--
 **rohitray042/rohitray042** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on Web Develop
+- 🔭 I’m currently working on Data Engineer Field.
-- 🌱 I’m currently learning MERN Stack Development
+- 🌱 I’m currently learning AWS Data Engineer
 <!--- 👯 I’m looking to collaborate on open source projects --->
-- 🤔 I’m looking for Web Development Internships.
+- 🤔 I’m looking for Job Change in Data Engineering.
-- 💬 Ask me about C and Python
+- 💬 Ask me about Apache Spark and Python
-- - 📫 How to reach me: just follow me :-)<br>
+- - 📫 How to reach me: just follow me and comment on my Repos :-)<br>
 - 😄 Pronouns: HE / Rohit Ray
 - ⚡ Fun fact: ...